Raspberry Pistachio Macarons

 Funny enough, these little guys actually get better after a day or two in the fridge.
 The shells soften up just a bit and all the flavors start mingling together.
 I usually bake them a couple days before any big event.

-fancy Sweet Pistachio Raspberry Macarons Pin it
+fancy Sweet Pistachio Raspberry Macarons Save it

 fancy Sweet Pistachio Raspberry Macarons | kylierecipes.com